Pat Buchanan: MSNBC commentator

-Although CNN decided not to take him back, Buchanan's column resumed.
-A longer variation of the Crossfire format was aired by MSNBC as Buchanan and Press on July 15, 2002, reuniting Buchanan and Press.
+While CNN decided not to take him back, Buchanan's column resumed.
+A longer variation of the Crossfire format was aired by MSNBC as Buchanan & Press on July 15, 2002, reuniting Buchanan and Press.
 Billed as "the smartest hour on television", Buchanan and Press featured the duo interviewing guests and sparring about the top news stories.
 As the Iraq War loomed, Buchanan and Press toned down their rivalry, as they both opposed the invasion.
 Press claims they were the first cable hosts to discuss the planned attack.
 MSNBC Editor-in-Chief Jerry Nachman once jokingly lamented this unusual situation:

 Just hours after his talk show debuted, Buchanan was a guest on the premiere of MSNBC's short-lived Donahue program.
 Host Phil Donahue and Buchanan debated the separation of church and state.
 Buchanan called Donahue "dictatorial" and said that the host got his job through affirmative action.

-MSNBC President Eric Sorenson canceled Buchanan and Press on November 26, 2003.
+MSNBC President Eric Sorenson canceled Buchanan & Press on November 26, 2003.
 Buchanan stayed at MSNBC as a political analyst.
 He regularly appeared on the network's talk shows.
 He occasionally filled in on the nightly show Scarborough Country during its run on MSNBC.
 Buchanan also was a frequent guest and co-host of Morning Joe as well as Hardball and The Rachel Maddow Show.

-In September 2009, Buchanan wrote an MSNBC opinion column defending Adolf Hitler.
+In September 2009, Buchanan wrote an MSNBC opinion column arguing that Adolf Hitler did not want war and the Allied powers' actions were unnecessary.
 The article was removed from the website after MSNBC was urged to do so in a public statement by the National Jewish Democratic Council.
 Buchanan had used the occasion of the 70th anniversary of the German invasion of Poland to argue that the United Kingdom should not have declared war on Nazi Germany.
 This revived charges of antisemitism and helping to legitimize Holocaust denial.

 In October 2011, Buchanan was indefinitely suspended from MSNBC as a contributor after the publication of his book Suicide of a Superpower.
 One of the book's chapters is titled, "The End of White America."
-The minority advocacy group Color of Change had urged MSNBC to fire him over alleged racist slurs.
+The minority advocacy group Color of Change had urged MSNBC to fire him over alleged racial slurs.
 It was announced on February 16, 2012, that MSNBC's connection with Buchanan had ended.